Land use - communication sites

 - Remote areas

-Rent is payable annually in advance by the tenure holder for each communication user on a site, based on an established pricing formula.
+The tenure holders pay rent for the coming year annually for each communication user on a site, based on an established pricing formula.
 Rent is adjusted annually to reflect the change in the Consumer Price Index for the Province.

 Crown land sold for communication use is priced at full-market value of the land.